Report: Out-of-state recruiting helps BIW drive Maine economy

 As older workers retire, Maine and its employers must find ways to both train younger employees and woo labor from across the state line, according to Department of Labor Spokesperson Jessica Picard.

-“We’ve had a great working relationship with BIW and look forward to continuing to partner to find solutions to helping them with recruitment and retention,” said Meyers, who cited Bath’s new accessory dwelling unit rules as a positive step forward.
-“We would like to be able to do our part to help assist in that, whether it’s trying to help with affordable housing (or) transportation-related issues.”
+“We’ve had a great working relationship with BIW and look forward to continuing to partner to find solutions to help them with recruitment and retention,” said Meyers, who cited Bath’s new accessory dwelling unit rules as a positive step forward.
+“We would like to be able to do our part to help assist in that, whether it’s trying to help with affordable housing [or] transportation-related issues.”

 While local and state lawmakers work with nonprofit groups and employers to lower barriers to transplant workers, Sen. King and Rep. Jared Golden hope to spend the coming weeks securing the Navy contracts that allow BIW to continue its growth.